 He was a Lecturer in Finance at the London School of Economics, UK.
 Before joining the Africa Development Bank where he served as Vice President and Chief Economic Officer, he was the Dean of the Faculty of Commerce Law and Management, and also Director and Professor of Finance at Wits Business School, all at University of the Witwatersrand, South Africa.
 He has extensive experience as an investment banker and as a regulator, having served as a Board member of the South African Financial Services Board (FSB), which regulates non-bank financial institutions.
 He also served as Chairman of the National Small Business Advisory Council (NSBAC) in South Africa.

 For the last 20 years, he has been devoted to economic research on Africa with the African Economic Research Consortium (AERC).
 He is now Chairman of the Board of AERC.

-Mthuli Ncube is currently a Professor of Public Policy at Blavatnik School of Government, University of Oxford, where he teaches and researches in the areas on macroeconomics, finance, development economics, political economy, and health economics.
+Mthuli Ncube is currently (in 2016) a Professor of Public Policy at Blavatnik School of Government, University of Oxford, where he teaches and researches in the areas on macroeconomics, finance, development economics, political economy, and health economics.